-We collected a dataset for evaluating \textsc{Research ideation} data from ICLR 2024, which has published soundness, contribution, and presentation scores for all accepted and rejected submissions.
-To control for variables other than creativity in research ideas, we grouped the papers according to their soundness and presentation scores.~\mysec{app:scientific_ideation_data} details the curation process, which enables us to focus on the creativity of papers as the primary differentiating factor between accepted and rejected papers as implemented by~\citet{zhao2025review}.
-We balanced our sample size across groups, resulting in a final dataset of $513$ creative/accepted papers and $513$ uncreative/rejected papers.
+For \textsc{Research ideation}, we collect data from OpenReview submissions to ICLR 2024, which has published soundness, contribution, and presentation scores for all accepted and rejected submissions.
+To control for variables other than creativity in research ideas, we group the papers according to their soundness and presentation scores.~\mysec{app:scientific_ideation_data} details the curation process, which enables us to focus on the creativity of papers as the primary differentiating factor between accepted and rejected papers as implemented by~\citet{zhao2025review}.
+We balance our sample size across groups, resulting in a final dataset of $513$ creative/accepted papers and $513$ uncreative/rejected papers.